JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 [The S106](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!cmd1tKmi8kCHCJ6ouDat0w%3d%3d!%7d%7d%7d) (pg 60 Eligibility Review) also details the complex arrangements for extending the London Living Rent and other so-called affordable, discounted market rent tenancies, beyond their 3-year terms.
 Tenants who are fortunate enough to see their salary increase during their tenancies may also find much of it going to Delancey, if they jump into a higher band of rent payment - or maybe not, depending on what other affordable units are available at the time.
 While Delancey is bound to maintain the affordable housing ratios, final decisions on how to do this are left in Delancey's hands.

-## Sadiq Khan must call-in this scheme
+## Sadiq Khan must reject this scheme

 Mayor Sadiq Khan has until 13 December to decide whether to allow the scheme to be approved.
 He can direct that the application be refused or take over the application in order to determine the case himself.
 As well as demanding a robust relocation strategy, he has said he will also be subjecting the affordable housing offer to ['rigorous scrutiny'](https://www.change.org/p/sadiq-khan-sadiq-say-no-to-the-displacement-of-bame-communities-from-elephant-castle/responses/41627) and be addressing unresolved transport issues.